jonathanolson/slither/notes/patterns.md

   - IF we deal with a single part of a face, we can "generalize" the rest of the face?
   - RED EDGES essentially CHANGES the topology
     - Make rules that can be applied to ANY cases

-[Deprecated]

-- [deprecated - use implication search] "Solution Search" Performance wins:
-  - (!!!!!!!!) - What if we do a BFS-like search (but keeping canonical at each step?)
-    - This gets us "instant incremental"
-    - WOULD NEED TO BRING BACK THAT "DUAL"
-    - ---- wait, won't this take up a LOT of memory? (!)
-  - (!!!)
-WE can use "output feature sets" / solution sets to ACCELERATE the search?
-    - If we have said feature sets A => B, then it makes no sense testing anything between A and B
-    - WAIT think about this (recall, if we are going for MINIMAL, there might be A* with a different feature that is minimal)
-      - And thus we can't just "skip" to B
-        - (!!!)
-WAIT, but we CAN just "delay" those features, and focus on others (since exploring them will give no info)
-          - (!!!!!!!)
-            - Can we "choose" features to select, based on their frequency?
-              - Will splitting with a more "binary" search be more efficient?
-              - CAN WE INITIALLY ORDER FEATURES so that the isomorphism checks can prune large amounts?
-                - ... e.g. start with unique "corners", if we have set all N of what it can map to, we can
-                  - START SYMMETRY PRUNING.
-                - (obviously, don't do this on boards with only the identity isomorphism)
-    - BUT BUT we can just... do a "quick check" when it's time to decide a feature, see if it can only take one path(!)
-      - This is almost... like a "skip"
-  - (!)
-OMG keep the rule that we "branched" from, and see if it directly solves the next one (with a single feature added)
-    - Possibly with a tiny subset of features?
-  - (x) Don't use that "stack", just pass parameters?
-  - (a) minimize amount of new objects created for each SolutionFeatureSet
-    - can we store just a "row index" of the solutions? lightweight view
-    - can we store just a "new feature" list?
-Why are we... doing FeatureSets? ---- OMG why are we storing FeatureSets?
-  - (c) potentially prune automorphisms EARLIER!
-    - We could at least do automorphism/canonical checks AT END OF FACES(!)
-- [deprecated, solved by implication search] 3-face colors running into... generateAllDisjointNonSingleSubsets blowing UP!!!
-  - ... do we just make this more of a callback iterator (or generator)?